Welcome to the University of Pride not Prejudice ONLINE Celebration!

-In February 2020, alongside a series of events, we demonstrated our support by displaying rainbow flags in prominent places around each site in addition to the rainbow lanyards and badges that staff and students already wear.
+In February every year, alongside a series of events, we demonstrated our support by displaying rainbow flags in prominent places around each site in addition to the rainbow lanyards and badges that staff and students already wear.

 This bold and visible show of unity is not merely tokenistic, it is underpinned by a lived culture throughout the organisation.
 There is no excuse for being a bystander in the world when it comes to any form of discrimination.

 At the University of Derby, we take this seriously and this is why we celebrate all our staff and students, however, they identify.